 But they didn’t stop there.
 "There was no question in their minds.
 They were also going to send money to Beirut," Pastor Dwight shared.
 The congregation council promptly gathered and voted to send $10,000 immediately to LWR.
 What’s so amazing about this?
 Pre-pandemic, Nelsonville Lutheran worshipped with an average of just 56 people each week.

-Not only did the people of Three Rivers Parish hear the call, but they also shared the need with the wider community.
+Not only did the people of The Tomorrow River Lutheran Parish hear the call, but they also shared the need with the wider community.
 They encouraged additional financial gifts and urged people to get behind the kit making enterprises they were undertaking.
 Soon community members not affiliated with either congregation were dropping off components for School Kits and Personal Care Kits.
 Nelsonville's generosity was contagious.

 By the end of the year, these two small congregations and their community joined efforts to send 467 quilts, 663 kits and over $15,000!
 Their pastors believe it is all about cementing a community identity as a faithful identity.
 "We are not alone in this world.
 We are not in competition with the megachurch fifteen miles away.
 We are called to be faithful in this place, and it is impossible to see our little corner of the world as all there is to think about and concern ourselves with."

-We're so grateful for Three Rivers Parish, for Pastors Dwight and Gretchen Anderson, and for you – the countless leaders of congregations of every size across the country – called to be faithful in the places to which God has called you.
+We're so grateful for The Tomorrow River Lutheran Parish, for Pastors Dwight and Gretchen Anderson, and for you – the countless leaders of congregations of every size across the country – called to be faithful in the places to which God has called you.
 Thank you for the courageous ways you lead your congregation to share their love with our neighbors around the world.

 By the way, there's one more thing Pastor Gretchen insisted on sharing.
 "Don’t forget – Nelsonville will be incredibly uncomfortable with being lifted up – but if you tell them 'it's for the good of others,' they will look down at their feet and stop their protestations."
 We assure you, Nelsonville Lutheran and all the other humble Lutherans who stand by their side, it is all for the good of others.
 Until your love reaches every neighbor.